TGV train from Paris to Turin & Milan at Paris Gare de Lyon

 small bullet point Travel tips

-From 10 January 2024 one 'direct' Paris-Turin-Milan TGV will resume every day in both directions on the direct route via Modane.
+One 'direct' Paris-Turin-Milan TGV is currently running every day in both directions on the direct route via Modane.

 Paris Gare de Lyon depart 14:48, Turin Porta Susa 21:46, Milan Porta Garibaldi 23:10.

-However, although this TGV is shown as direct, it incorporates a bus replacement from Saint-Jean de Maurienne to Oulx around the section affected by the landslide.
-It'll be cheaper than the all-train route via Switzerland shown in the timetable below, but (as I say) involves a bus.
+Although shown as direct, there's a bus ride in the middle from Saint-Jean de Maurienne to Modane around the section affected by the landslide.
+It's usually cheaper than the all-train route via Switzerland shown here, but involves a bus.

 Timetable southboundCancelled